rq/rq/docs/monitoring.md

 ## Interval polling

-By default, `rqinfo` will print stats and exit.
+By default, `rq info` will print stats and exit.
 You can specify a poll interval, by using the `--interval` flag.

 {% highlight console %}
-$ rqinfo --interval 1
+$ rq info --interval 1
 {% endhighlight %}

-`rqinfo` will now update the screen every second.
+`rq info` will now update the screen every second.
 You may specify a float value to indicate fractions of seconds.
 Be aware that low interval values will increase the load on Redis, of course.

 {% highlight console %}
-$ rqinfo --interval 0.5
+$ rq info --interval 0.5
 {% endhighlight %}

 [dashboard]: https://github.com/nvie/rq-dashboard